-Do you suffer from red, swollen, and bleeding gums?
+Do you suffer from red, swollen, or bleeding gums?
 Bleeding gums are a sign of gum disease and can also point to a number of other health problems.

-In this article, our Cambridge dentists will discuss the causes, treatment, and prevention of bleeding gums.
+In this article, our Cambridge dentists at Country Dental will discuss the causes, treatment, and prevention of bleeding gums.

 Before you can treat bleeding gums it is important to identify why your gums are bleeding.
 Occasional gum bleeding can be a sign that you are: